mbleichner/koti/README.md

 So I went back to my beloved Arch and looked for similar solutions that would allow me to describe my whole system in a similar manner.
 There are a few, but none of them managed to get that declarative approach quite right, imo.
-Because in Arch you do stuff in an incremental way instead of rebuilding the system from scratch every time like in NixOS, writing a declarative management tool faces two hurdles:
+Because in Arch you do stuff in an incremental way instead of rebuilding the system from scratch every time, a declarative management tool will face two hurdles:

 - During system setup, things need to happen in a certain order (for example, when installing a package from another repository, you need to set up pacman keys, install the keyring package, edit
   `pacman.conf` to include the repo and finally install the desired package)